L5 Society

 The L5 Society was founded in 1975 by Carolyn Meinel and Keith Henson to promote the space colony ideas of Gerard K. O'Neill.

+In its early years, the L5 Society was deeply rooted in 1970s counterculture, driven by utopian goals of establishing space-based settlements as havens for communal living, environmental preservation, and social experimentation.
+However, internal tensions eventually rose over the potential weaponization of this space infrastructure.
+Ultimately, the Society's focus gradually shifted away from utopian settlements and more toward space commercialization and the Reagan administrations conservative space agenda.

+During the 1980s, the L5 Society's advocacy for large-scale space infrastructure heavily influenced the development of the Strategic Defense Initiative (SDI).
+In 1981, L5 board member Jerry Pournelle helped form the Citizens' Advisory Council on National Space Policy, a group heavily populated by L5 members that drafted influential reports laying the intellectual groundwork for President Ronald Reagan's 1983 SDI announcement.
+Similarly, when Lt.
+Gen. Daniel O. Graham founded the High Frontier missile defense lobbying project, he recruited extensively from the L5 Society's grassroots membership.
+This ideological overlap led several space settlement advocates into formal defense roles.
+Planetary scientist Stewart Nozette translated his early L5 concepts for asteroid mining into dual-use space architectures as an SDIO program manager.
+Working alongside SDIO Deputy for Technology Michael D. Griffin, Nozette helped spearhead the SDI-funded Clementine mission, which successfully tested advanced missile detection sensors while mapping the Moon.

 In 1987, the L5 Society merged with the National Space Institute to form the National Space Society.

 Name

 A diagram showing the five Lagrangian points in a two-body system, with one body far more massive than the other (e.g. Earth and Moon).
 In this system L_{3}–L_{5} will appear to share the secondary's orbit, although they are situated slightly outside it.

 The name comes from the and Lagrangian points in the Earth–Moon system proposed as locations for the huge rotating space habitats that O'Neill envisioned.
 L_{4} and L_{5} are points of stable gravitational equilibrium located along the path of the Moon's orbit, 60 degrees ahead or behind it.